scottrsm/LinkedLists.jl/README.md

 # LinkedLists.jl
-An Julia idiomatic implementation of a (single) Linked List.
+A Julia idiomatic implementation of a (single) Linked List.